-In Don de Lillo’s 1991 novel Mao II, the writer-protagonist Bill Gray declares: ‘ Years ago I thought it was possible for a novelist to alter the inner life of the culture.
+In Don de Lillo’s 1991 novel Mao II, the writer-protagonist Bill Gray declares: “Years ago I thought it was possible for a novelist to alter the inner life of the culture.
 Now bomb-makers and gunmen have taken over that territory.
-They make raids on human consciousness.’
+They make raids on human consciousness.”

 In an era in which the world was increasingly experienced by millions as a televised spectacle, it was argued, such acts were often deliberately calculated to attract television cameras, primetime news and newspaper frontpages, in order to generate disgust, outrage or sympathy, or simply to attract the attention of an otherwise indifferent public.

-Governments and exponents of the burgeoning discipline of ‘terrorism studies’ often agonized over this seemingly mutually-reinforcing and symbiotic relationship between terrorism and the mass media.Â Â Â One school of thought argued that terrorism depended on the ‘oxygen of publicity’, and that this lifeline could be cut off by banning media coverage of the organizations and individuals responsible.Â Others argued that news teams and newspaper editors should voluntarily refuse to give frontpage or primetime attention to terrorist events, regardless of their newsworthiness.
+Governments and exponents of the burgeoning discipline of ‘terrorism studies’ often agonized over this seemingly mutually-reinforcing and symbiotic relationship between terrorism and the mass media.
+Some argued the ‘oxygen of publicity’ that terrorists enjoyed could be cut off by banning media coverage of terrorist organizations and actions.
+Others suggested that news teams and newspaper editors should voluntarily refuse to give frontpage or primetime attention to terrorist events, regardless of their newsworthiness.

 Both arguments were based on the same essential fallacy: that terrorists were like toddlers and if they were ignored they would go away and stop doing it.

-These issues have been raised once again in the last few weeks, following the three snuff videos posted on the Internet by Islamic State/Daash.Â I refuse to watch these videos, because I will not allow a pathetic ‘holy’ warrior in a balaclava to make me into a spectator of the murder of anyone, let alone journalists and aid workers.
+These issues have been raised once again in the last few weeks, following the three snuff videos posted on the Internet by Islamic State/Daesh.
+I refuse to watch these videos, because I will not allow so-called ‘holy’ warriors in balaclavas to make me a spectator of the murder of anyone, let alone journalists and aid workers.

 Yet as everyone knows, they have received a great deal of attention.
-And even though I haven’t seen the full videos, the images of the three shaven-headed men in orange jumpsuits are now firmly embedded in my ‘consciousness’, just as they are on everybody else’s.
+And even though I haven’t seen the full videos, the images of men in orange jumpsuits and their black-clad executioners are now firmly embedded in my ‘consciousness’, as Bill Gray would put it, just as they are on everybody else’s.

-This is of course the whole point.Â Â These videos are propaganda and theatrical spectacle and they have messages they want to convey.Â Like the filmed executions carried out by some Iraqi insurgent groups in the past they are intended to shock, horrify and disgust a mostly Western audience and demonstrate the might and implacable ruthlessness of ‘Jihadi John’ and his cohorts.
+This is of course the whole point.
+These videos are both propaganda and theatrical spectacle.
+Like the filmed executions carried out by Iraqi insurgent groups they are intended to shock, horrify and disgust a mostly western audience, and also to demonstrate to their own imagined constituencies the power and reach of ‘Jihadi John’ and his cohorts.

 These videos have also been instrumental in the decision by Congress to approve Obama’s demented proposal to boost ‘moderate rebels’ in Syria by arming and training the Free Syrian Army – the same organization that sold two of the murdered hostages to Islamic State last year.

-Only three days after the murder of James Foley on 26 August the government raised its ‘terrorism warning’ from ‘substantial’ to ‘severe’, even though it has never presented any evidence that a terrorist attack in the UK was imminent.Â Â Following the murder of aid worker David Haines two weeks ago, David Cameron promised that Britain would ‘hunt down’ those responsible for an act of ‘pure evil.’
+Only three days after the murder of James Foley on 26 August the government raised its ‘terrorism warning’ from ‘substantial’ to ‘severe’, even though it has never presented any evidence that a terrorist attack in the UK was imminent.

-But whether it intended this or not, these videos have achieved this result.Â In doing so they have demonstrated once again, that ‘terrorist propaganda’ can help the state as much as the terrorist.
+But whether intended or not, these videos have achieved this result, and demonstrated once again, that ‘terrorist propaganda’ can help the state as much as its helps the terrorists.